47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

 Within a `meta` block we can define multiple extension phases.
-`quote` is Arrow Meta's high level DSL which within Arrow Meta's context is also a possible `ExtensionPhase`.
+`quote` is Arrow Meta's high-level DSL which within Arrow Meta's context is also a possible `ExtensionPhase`.

 A `quote` offers a high level DSL to transform code, which can be matched by a reified predicate.
 Here we're matching on `KtDotQualifiedExpression`, which is a function application site.